ethagnawl/rmuxinator/README.md

 - handle shell failures -- `tmux kill-window` was failing silently
 - Can commands can all be moved into structs and computed up front?
 This might require writing a custom Serde deserializer for the Config type.
-- better handling of parse errors (prettier error messages)
-- hooks
-- select window on attach
+- select window on attach (can this be handled by a pre-existing hook?)